TomConlin/Sudiball/README.md

 or a short paper
 http://ix.cs.uoregon.edu/~tomc/Hobbies/Astronomy/ATM/SudiBall.pdf
-The file "[SudiBall Template](/sudiball_template.scad/)" file is OpenSCAD code to generate the family of objects I'm calling SudiBalls.
+The file "[SudiBall Template](/sudiball_template.scad/)" file is OpenSCAD code to generate the family of objects I'm calling Sudiballs.
 (06/08/2013)